Just-A-Regular-Nerd/rpi-proto3/README.md

-# WebSocket Project
+# Server MIDI Piano

-This project is an evolution of [rpi-proto2](https://github.com/Just-A-Regular-Nerd/rpi-proto2) such that it is still a WebSocket server and client, but implemented in NodeJS instead of Python.
+This project is an evolution of [rpi-proto2](https://github.com/Just-A-Regular-Nerd/rpi-proto2) such that it still has a client and server, but no longer uses WebSockets (for now at least)

 The project goal is to make a **web-based MIDI piano**, but the sound plays on the server (host) instead of the client.